Symmetries and stabilization for sheaves of vanishing cycles: Background on perverse sheaves

-All our main results and proofs work, with minor modifications, in all eight settings (a)--(h).
+All our main results and proofs work, with minor modifications, in all six settings (a)--(f).
 As (a) is arguably the simplest and most complete theory, we begin in \S\ref{sm21}--\S\ref{sm24} with a general introduction to constructible complexes and perverse sheaves on $\C$-schemes, the nearby and vanishing cycle functors, and perverse sheaves of vanishing cycles $PV_{U,f}^\bu$ on $\C$-schemes, following Dimca~\cite{Dimc}.